-California Gambling Education and Treatment Services (CalGETS) is a statewide treatment program for clients with gambling disorder (also known as gambling addiction) and affected individuals.
-Access to services is made available to any California resident at no cost to the client.
+California Gambling Education and Treatment Services (CalGETS) is a statewide program providing treatment for clients with gambling disorder (also known as gambling addiction) and affected individuals.
+Treatment services are available to any California resident over age 18 at no cost to the client.
 Oversight of CalGETS is conducted by the California Office of Problem Gambling (OPG) and the UCLA Gambling Studies Program (UGSP).